 Hanging Cups From Ceilings and Other Horizontal Surfaces

-Installing mug hooks under the cabinet usually isn't challenging because the interior of the cabinet is wood, and that will hold anything you screw into it.
-Just make sure screw threads aren't long enough to penetrate the top of the cabinet.
+Installing mug hooks under the cabinet or shelf usually isn't challenging because the interior of the cabinet is wood, and that will hold anything you screw into it.
+Just make sure screw threads aren't long enough to penetrate the panel of the cabinet.